 Niche programs in sales, entrepreneurship and angel investing prepare students with real-world skills.

-2006 The Professional Development Program is established to prepare students for the rigors of their careers.
+2006 The Professional EDGE, founded as the Professional Development Program, is established to prepare students for the rigors of their careers.

 2007 the College of Business is proudly named for Robert J. Trulaske, Sr. '40.